 Section 1: Project Plan (30 points).

-- Comprehensively describe the purpose, goals, objectives and activities of the proposed three year program to be implemented [Note: Program should utilize community-focused models that promote evidence-based or practiced-based SA prevention, treatment, educational and/or community awareness programming and provide communities with needed resources to develop community-focused programs with a preference toward coordinated programming that maximizes service delivery].
+- Comprehensively describe the purpose, goals, objectives and activities of the proposed three year program to be implemented [Note: Program should utilize community-focused models that promote evidence-based or practiced-based SA prevention, treatment, educational and/or community awareness programming and provide Start Printed Page 26767communities with needed resources to develop community-focused programs with a preference toward coordinated programming that maximizes service delivery].
 (4 points)